Improving Your Chemical Inventory Program During a Shutdown

 With or without direct access to your lab space, you can still audit your chemical inventory with decent accuracy.
 Partner with the folks who oversee each space and have them QC what’s on the inventory reports versus what they know to be in their storage locations.
 Most lab technicians and scientists have a good idea of what materials they have in their immediate area and will be able to report back with details on chemicals that may have been added or moved without being reflected in the inventory system.

 If you do have access to your lab (but are unable to continue normal work), this is a great time to schedule a complete reconciliation of your chemical inventory.
 Whether you use a spreadsheet or a sophisticated lab software program, you should have someone go through your entire space and true-up the inventory.
 A program that utilizes barcodes on your chemical bottles makes this process much quicker and less intrusive and less expensive.
 This is especially true if there is a built-in function to support reconciliation tasks (something to look for when evaluating lab software options and partners).

 Once you’ve gone through your inventory software program and held it up against reality, you may have found some gaps in the data.
 Ask questions and try to answer – at what step(s) in your process did the inventory start to break down?
 Maybe you didn’t have a formal process to begin with.
 Word-of-mouth trainings may have worked in the beginning or with very small-scale inventories, but at some point, a formal procedure and work aids are necessary to keep the process standard and hold people accountable.
 With extra time in the office or at home, use it to make your chemical inventory program the best it can be.

 Looking for help with any of the steps of this process?
-Triumvirate has a team of consultants and chemical inventory software and program experts to help with any questions you have.
+Triumvirate has a team of consultants and chemical inventory program experts to help with your facility closure checklist, or improvements to your program.
 Contact our experts to discuss your needs.
 For details on other projects you can tackle during a lab shutdown, read this blog post.